Frequently Asked Questions

 IU works because we do.
 By organizing a graduate worker union, we secure the power to bring our issues as workers to the university and negotiate with them as equals.

-• At Indiana University, our organizing efforts — petitions, marches, fee strike, and labor strike — have helped us win an end to domestic fees, an end to international fees, improved benefits, and representation within several decision-making bodies.
+At Indiana University, our organizing efforts — petitions, marches, fee strike, and labor strike — have helped us win wage raises, an end to domestic fees, an end to international fees, improved benefits, and representation within several decision-making bodies.
 But we still have much more to win.

-By organizing a union, we will finally have a voice in decisions across a range of issues, including our pay, fees, health insurance, teaching assignments, pay for course prep work, and vacation time for researchers on 12-month appointments.
+By securing union recognition, we will finally have a voice in decisions across a range of issues, including our pay, fees, health insurance, teaching assignments, and many other labor-related issues.
 Across the US, graduate workers have organized and won higher salaries, regular pay increases, better tuition reimbursement, stronger benefits, protection from overwork, and improved family and disability benefits, just to name a few.

 This is not an automatic process.
+Right now, each graduate employee must negotiate over their own wages and working conditions for themselves within their department.
+Graduate workers have extremely limited power in this dynamic.
+Without a union, we are individuals against the entire university.
+With a union, we leverage our collective power to negotiate higher standards for all.
 We win by building a powerful organization of active graduate workers across campus.
 Our ability to win depends on how united we are as graduate workers and how strong our union is.

 Graduate workers who are fairly compensated can focus fully on our instruction and research, providing the best quality education for undergraduates, the best graduate experience, and the cutting-edge research that IU relies on for its status and funding.